ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

 Javascript: 12.22.9

 # Setting up:
-Create a ".env" file in web_app for http authorization (needed to pull information from honeypot).
+Install (if needed) and run the Docker daemon.
+Create a ".env" file in web_app for HTTP authorization (needed to pull information from honeypot).
 You should then be able to request data via the script.
 The .env file should follow this format:

     HONEYPOT_USER=<username>
     HONEYPOT_PASS=<password>